tekian/path-finder/README.md

 ## Contributions

-I'm open to contributions which extend and/or improve the code.
-If you have time, passion and idea, go ahead and create PR.
+Contributions are welcome.
+If you have time, passion and idea, go ahead and create a pull request.